kodecocodes/SC_JoshSteele/For Instructor/BackgroundModes-04-Fetch/BackgroundModes-Fetch.md

 In this code, when fetch completes, the UI gets updated via the updateUI method, and the completionHandler that was passed in gets invoked, with a .newData argument, signaling we have new data coming in - note this could also be .noData or .failed depending on the conditions of the fetch.

 We can test this code in 2 ways.
-One, is to use the "Simulate Background" menu item under the "Debug" Menu.
-Start your app on the device, and notice the message correctly reads "Not yet updated".
-In Xcode's Debug menu, go to Simulate Background fetch, and the debugger will trap.
+One, is to use the "Simulate Background Fetch" menu item under the "Debug" Menu.
+Start your app on the simulator, and notice the message correctly reads "Not yet updated".
+Background the app, and in Xcode's Debug menu, go to Simulate Background fetch, and a background fetch request will be sent to the app.

 [Walk through these steps]

-Instruct the debugger to continue, reopen the app, and you'll see that the time is updated!
+Reopen the app, and you'll see that the time is updated!

 You can also make a new scheme that launches your app directly into suspension.
-Clone the current scheme, and under the options tab in the scheme, click the checkbox now to Background Fetch - Launch due to a background fetch event.
+Clone the current app, and under the options tab in the scheme, click the checkbox next to Background Fetch - Launch due to a background fetch event.

 If you run the app now - you'll notice it never opens, but is instead launched into a suspended state.
 If you manually launch it, you'll see that instead of "Not yet updated" there is actually a time displayed on screen!